tbklang/documentation/docs/implementation/34-dependency.md

         mark them as visited hence a use-before-declare situation is easy to detect and report to the end-user
 2. Tree of execution
-    -   When the dependency tree is fully created it can be "linearized" or left-hand leaf visited whereby eahc leaf-left node is appended into an array.
+    -   When the dependency tree is fully created it can be “linearized” or left-hand leaf visited whereby eahc leaf-left node is appended into an array.
     -   This array then provides us a list of `DNode`s we walk through in the typechecker and can effectively generate instructions from and perform typechecking
-    -   It's an easy to walk through "process - typecheck - code gen".
+    -   It’s an easy to walk through “process - typecheck - code gen”.
 3. Non-AST equivalents
-    -   There is no equivalent AST node that represents a "static allocation" - that is something derived from the AST tree, therefore we need a list of **concrete** "instructions" which precisely tell the code generator what to do - this is one of those cases where a AST tree wouldn't help us - or we we would effectively have to implement this all in the parser which leads to overly complex parser.
+    -   There is no equivalent AST node that represents a “static allocation” - that is something derived from the AST tree, therefore we need a list of **concrete** “instructions” which precisely tell the code generator what to do - this is one of those cases where a AST tree wouldn’t help us - or we we would effectively have to implement this all in the parser which leads to overly complex parser.